dchandak99/CNN-Numpy/README.md

-# CNN-Numpy
-A pure numpy implementation of CNN
+# A Pure Numpy implementation of CNN